JasonTheDeveloper/Go-Semantic-Release-GitHub-Actions/README.md

 **Note:** At this point, if there was no changes made to the project that requires a new release (e.g. type `fix`, `feat` or `pref` were not used since the last release) then semantic-release will stop here and would not continue.

 2. Generate `CHANGELOG.md` with the changes.
-3. Commits `CHANGELOG.md` back to the repository under `docs`.
+3. Commits `CHANGELOG.md` back to the repository under the `docs` folder.
 4. Export the next release version followed by building the example project for `linux`, `darwin` and `windows` architectures.
 The exported release version is injected when building the binaries using `-ldflags` as mentioned [previously](#build-+-ldflags).
 5. Finally, a new GitHub release is created with our newly built binaries and accompanied changelog.

 ## Gotchas

 Keep in mind while using semantic-release you may run into trouble using squash + merge when completing pull requests as noted [here](https://github.com/semantic-release/semantic-release/blob/master/docs/support/troubleshooting.md#squashed-commits-are-ignored-by-semantic-release).
-The reason is most git tools automatically generate the commit message and summary which is most likely not compliant semantic-release's commit message schema.
+The reason is most git tools automatically generate the commit message and summary which is most likely not compliant with semantic-release's commit message schema.

 To get around this make sure to rewrite the commit message so that it is compliant with semantic-release's messaging schema before pushing.

+Another thing to note is semantic-release is case sensitive.
+The types used in your git commit message e.g. `fix`, `docs`, etc. has to be lowercase.
+Anything else, semantic-release will ignore it.